RisingRedstone/RGB-Led-Panel/README.md

 Now we discuss how to display 12-bit colour on a 3-bit display. *(BTW by 3-bit I mean that the display can display only 8 colours black, white, red, blue, green, cyan, magenta, orange by default)*

-This is most probably not a new thing but what we are going to do use use sort of PWM techniques to switch LEDs on and off some percentage of the time to so that it appears dimmer.
+This is most probably not a new thing but what we are going to do use use a sort of PWM technique to switch LEDs on and off some percentage of the time to so that it appears dimmer.
 We can do that if we connect an LED to one of the PWM outputs of an arduino and run a PWM signal though it, with that by just changing the percentage of the time the LED is switched on, if we do it fast enough, the LED would appear dim to us.
 We are going to use the same technique here.

 We cannot use the PWM output directly, so we will use an internal clock which will call the display function every fixed period of time.
 In my case, I've set it to run ever 200 micro seconds.
 Meaning we have a 5000Hz display.
 Now some may be thinking this is completely unnecessary, and you're probably right.
 But I did this anyways and it works.
-I also checked the datasheet of the rgb led panel andfound that it can support higher refresh rates than that.
+I also checked the datasheet of the rgb led panel and found that it can support higher refresh rates than that.

 The format of a 12-bit color system that I've used here is **RRRR GGGG BBBB** (Where every character is a bit corresponding to it's color).
 From this we can tell that every color has 4-bit of data meaning there can be 16 brightness levels of a single colour.
 So we set a cycle with the value 16.